-The panel will talk about their expertise, involvement and experience of finding the Hallaton Treasure, and bringing it to its current home in Harborough Museum.
-The discussion will also explore how understanding has changed in the past 20 years and which stories are still left to be uncovered.
+The panel spoke about their expertise, involvement and experience of finding the Hallaton Treasure, and bringing it to its current home in Harborough Museum.
+The discussion also explored how understanding has changed in the past 20 years and which stories are still left to be uncovered.

 The Hallaton Treasure was discovered in 2000 by metal detectorist, Ken Wallace, and other volunteers from the Hallaton Fieldwork Group, who uncovered items including Iron Age coins and Roman pottery.